-Gray was selected by his peers for inclusion in Best Lawyers in America®, 2008 - 2013.
+Gray was selected by his peers for inclusion in Best Lawyers in America, 2008 - 2017.
+In the 2016 edition of Best Lawyers in America, Gray was named "Lawyer of the Year" for Birmingham Litigation - Construction.
 In addition, Gray has been named to "Who's Who in Construction, Architecture & Engineering 2009" by the Birmingham Business Journal, which recognized him as one of the top construction litigation attorneys in Birmingham.

 Speeches And Publications